 Which Should You Choose?

 If you want network-level DNS protection across every app on your device, TechLockdown provides that.
-If you want deep content-level protection that reads pages, scans images, catches misspellings, and blocks outgoing messages, Peace of Mind provides that.
+If you want deep content-level protection that reads pages, scans images, catches misspellings, and prevents sexting by blocking explicit outgoing messages, Peace of Mind provides that.
 If you want both layers, they work well together.

 The core question is this: Can a filter that only reads website addresses protect you on platforms where the address is the same for safe content and harmful content?
 DNS filtering says "block the whole domain."
 Peace of Mind says "read the page and decide."